 When transporting caterpillars, my aim is to never touch them.
 They can, with care, be handled, but it’s safer and less stressful for both of us to avoid direct handling.
 Small young caterpillars are particularly delicate for handling.
-I think its best practice to minimise handling at all stages of development.
+I think its best practice to minimise direct handling of caterpillars at all stages of development, if possible.

 Chemicals and Contaminants

 Even with no contact as the aim, it’s best to ensure that hands, gloves, and anything else in close proximity is clean and free of any potentially harmful chemicals that could accidentally harm the caterpillars.